Overall: 8.8 cm (3 7/16 in.)

 Bequest of Mrs. H. R. Cash, M.D.
 1988.1057

 This type of humble tea bowl was highly praised among Japanese collectors for its imperfect beauty.

-This type of wide-mouthed bowl was used everyday in Korea, not exclusively for tea drinking.
+This type of wide-mouthed bowl was used every day in Korea, not exclusively for tea drinking.
 But when it was introduced to Japan around the early 16th century, its imperfect appearance evoking the aesthetics of wabi-sabi caused it to be repurposed as a tea bowl.
 Korean tea bowls were circulated as an item of foreign luxury among Japanese military elites.
 Many Korean potters were abducted to japan during the Japanese invasions (1592–98) and some settled down in Japan, particularly in the Saga prefecture in Kyushu.
 A Japanese tea bowl such as 1983.158 in the CMA collection is one example possibly created by the descendants of dislocated Korean potters.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.